rilldata/rill/docs/docs/manage/project-management.md

 ---
-title: "Organizations and Projects (Rill Cloud)"
+title: "Organizations and Projects in Rill Cloud"
 description: Basic managment from projects
 sidebar_label: "Organizations and Projects"
 sidebar_position: 19